inspiredcancercare/IOTOX-ACU-prediction/main.md

   <img width="460" height="400" src="https://user-images.githubusercontent.com/38151091/161776133-39564734-4b3a-4f99-b9b3-ce8bff812b7f.png">
 </p>

+eFigure 4.
+Calibration plot for the single hidden layer neural network algorithm.

+**Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.

 eFigure 5.
+Calibration plot for the single hidden layer neural network algorithm.

+**Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.

+eFigure 6.
+Calibration plot for the single hidden layer neural network algorithm.

+**Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.

+eFigure 7.
+Calibration plot for the single hidden layer neural network algorithm.

+**Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.

+eFigure 8.
+Calibration plot for the single hidden layer neural network algorithm.

+**Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.

+eFigure 9.
 Calibration plot for the single hidden layer neural network algorithm.

 **Note:** The calibration plot suggests that the model generates reliable outputs only for patients with a 25% to 60 % of AUC risk and tends to underestimate the risk for other patients.